trailheadapps/lwc-recipes/README.md

 ## Installing the app using an Unlocked Package

 Follow this set of instructions if you want to deploy the app to a more permanent environment than a Scratch org or if you don't want to install the local development tools.
-You can use a non source-tracked orgs such as a free [Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/).
+You can use non source-tracked orgs such as a free [Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/).

-Make sure to start from a brand-new environment to avoid conflicts with previous work you may have done.
+Make sure to start from a brand-new environment to avoid conflicts with any previous work you may have done.

 1. Log in to your org